The drone services market is set to boom in the coming years as new applications for drone technology are conceived.

 Often times the magic comes when you combine the data collected by the drone sensor with software that leverages big data algorithms and AI.

-There are several software companies now offering specialist software which takes data captured by a drone and interprets the information to produce business-critical data.
+There are several software companies now offering specialist software that takes data captured by a drone and interprets the information to produce business-critical data.

 Thus helping companies to make more informed decisions, more effectively allocate capital, and monitor progress on major projects.